ivanvodoleev/ivanvodoleev.github.io/docs/index.markdown

 Graduated from Ural Federal University with a degree in Radio Engineering.

-Currently residing in Montenegro, where you actively work as a Technical Sound Designer.
+Currently residing in Argentina, where you actively work as a Technical Sound Designer.

 #### Portfolio